ellwoodevidence/bitpixie/README.md

 Let Windows boot normally, on the logon screen hold down the *Shift* key and select the *Restart* option from the power menu.

+> [!note]
+> Alternatively, you can try to repeatedly abort the regular boot
+> process until you end up in the [Windows recovery environment (WinRE)](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-recovery-environment--windows-re--technical-reference?view=windows-11#entry-points-into-winre).

 Windows will reboot into a recovery mode.
 Select *Troubleshoot > Advanced Option > Command Prompt*.
 If desired, select *Change keyboard layout*.
 When prompted for BitLocker recovery key, select *Skip this drive*.